thomseddon/traefik-forward-auth/README.md

    Default: `/_oauth`

    Please note that when using the default [Overlay Mode](#overlay-mode) requests to this exact path will be intercepted by this service and not forwarded to your application.
 Use this option (or [Auth Host Mode](#auth-host-mode)) if the default `/_oauth` path will collide with an existing route in your application.

+- `logout-if-invalid-email`

+   When enabled, logs out users if their email address isn't found on the allow list, allowing them to retry with another email address.

+   Default: `false`

 - `secret`